skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week2.md

 * The goal is time-bound because it sets a deadline of the end of the year.

 ## OKR
+__OKR__ combine a goal and a metric to determine a measurable outcome.

 __OKR__ is an acronym for objectives and key results.
 Objectives define what needs to be achieved and describe a desired outcome.
 Key results define how the project team knows whether or not they have met their objective.